-The James Gray Collection of the Regency Society shows a solid maltings that serviced Hallett & Abbey Brewery in Brighton.
+An image in the James Gray Collection of the Regency Society shows a solid maltings appurtenant to Hallett & Abbey Brewery in Brighton.

-The legend traces the arc of the brewery, from c.
-1850 until Charrington Brewery absorbed the successor, Kemp Town Brewery (in 1954, as we saw earlier).
-The brewery continued in the Charrington group until final closure in 1963.
+The legend to the image traces the arc of the brewery, from ca. 1850 until Charrington Brewery absorbed its successor, Kemp Town Brewery (in 1954, as we saw earlier).
+The brewery continued in the Charrington group until its final closure in 1963.

-And so another brewery with its distinctive local range closed, further diminishing the inventory of national beer taste.
+And so another brewery with its distinctive local range closed, further diminishing the inventory of national beer tastes.

-Hallet’s had origins earlier than the period associated with Hallett & Abbey.
-Some of that history is referenced in Richmond’s and Turton’s The Brewing Industry: a Guide to Historical Records.
+Hallet’s had origins earlier than the time associated with Hallett & Abbey.
+Part of the history is referenced in Richmond’s and Turton’s The Brewing Industry: a Guide to Historical Records.

-In that year, what seems indubitably the same beer as his Bavarian Ale was advertised as Brighton Lager Ale, in the Health Exhibition’s catalogue.
+In that year, 1884, what seems their Bavarian Ale was advertised as Brighton Lager Ale in the Health Exhibition catalogue.
 Henry had a municipal role in town sanitation, managing its sewer works, hence the connection to the Exhibition.

 Lager Ale.
-It’s like the song Linda Ronstadt sang 40 years ago, Get Closer … lager yet it’s not.
-Had it been the true article, “ale” would not have been mentioned.
-“Lager”, or “lager beer”, would have sufficed.
+It’s like Linda Ronstadt sang 40 years ago, Get Closer … lager, yet it’s not.
+Had it been the real thing “ale” would not appear.

 Still, the phraseology is worth noting, one that has returned in our day as “lagered ale”.